 At the end of those two weeks, I was more exhausted, yet more fulfilled than I’ve ever been.
 Serving, praying, and jumping alongside those campers for two weeks was the greatest blessing I never saw coming.

 Over the past three years, I watched the girls grow at camp, share the Gospel in Bible studies in their hometowns, and even make a meme page for me (@treatsyoselftosomememes).
-They coined the term the “Crusty Campers” and sold t-shirts to raise money for Project 319.
+They coined the term the “Crusty Campers” and sold t-shirts to raise money for Pine Cove’s scholarship fund.
 These girls are the real deal!
 Just ask Fish Face.
 They made sure to give him a free “Christ, Crust, Camp” t-shirt as soon as they arrived this summer.

 Last summer, I had the opportunity to be their senior counselor for their final session of Overflow.
 During those two weeks, these girls found freedom in Christ, went for the spirit-stick (every day, once again), and learned even more about who God calls them to be.